isomerpages/moe-nanchiauhigh/_our-student-development/CCE/性教育课程 Sexuality Education Programme.md

 <p>11.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
 out of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="https://go.gov.sg/nchs-sed-optout2025" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed form is to be submitted by 28/02/2025.</p>
+This form will be communicated to parents at the start of the year and is also downloadable <a href="https://form.gov.sg/696623b51b3c148b27e3cd73" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 28/02/2026.</p>
 <p>12.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
 out of the <strong><em>eTeens</em> programme</strong> need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="https://go.gov.sg/nchseteens2025" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed form is to be submitted by 28/02/2025.</p>
+This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/6966264d95c6d51ec1dc7c22" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 28/02/2026.</p>
 <p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at
-<a href="mailto:Nchs@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">Nchs@moe.edu.sg</a>for discussion or to seek clarification about the school’s
+<a href="mailto:Nchs@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">nchs@moe.edu.sg</a>for discussion or to seek clarification about the school’s
 Sexuality Education programme.</p>
 <p>
 <br>